SiverDX/additional_enchantments/README.md

 ![](https://i.imgur.com/6l64DCT.png "Logo")
 # FAQ
+### General
+- Duplicate keybinds work but only make sense if multiple player-configurable enchantments cannot be active at the same time
+  - e.g. multiple bow-related enchantments or armor enchantments + main hand enchantments

 ### Versions / Loaders
 - Fabric is not planned
 - Backports are not being considered at the moment